Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 ### Version 1.1.0 (released on Oct 9, 2017)

+Compatible with Magento 2.2

 ### Version 1.0.1 (released on Jul 19, 2017)

 Allow to assign product to suppliers when adding new product

+Update code - verified by Magento Marketplace standards

 ------------------------------

 **_Confidential Information Notice_**

 Copyright2018